bonedaddy/cairosploit/README.md

 ## License

-Cairostarter Contracts are released under the [AGPL-3.0-only](LICENSE).
+Cairosploit Contracts are released under the [AGPL-3.0-only](LICENSE).